De-Anonymization at Scale via Tournament-Style Attribution¶

 Key Findings¶

-- DAS successfully identifies co-authored texts among thousands of candidates in anonymous review data, with accuracy far exceeding random chance.
+- DAS successfully identifies authors in anonymous review data with thousands of candidates, achieving accuracy far exceeding random chance.

-- DAS outperforms prior direct LLM prompting methods on standard benchmarks (Enron, blogs).
+- It outperforms previous direct LLM prompting methods on standard benchmarks (Enron, Blogs).

-- Multi-round voting substantially improves ranking precision and stability.
+- Multi-round voting significantly improves ranking precision and stability.

-- Dense retrieval pre-filtering serves not only as an efficiency measure but also improves subsequent matching quality by narrowing the candidate pool.
+- Dense retrieval pre-filtering is not just an efficiency tool but also improves matching quality by narrowing the candidate pool.

 Highlights & Insights¶

-- The paper reveals a serious privacy threat—LLMs make large-scale de-anonymization practically feasible.
+- Reveals a serious privacy threat—LLMs make large-scale de-anonymization practically feasible.

-- The tournament-style design elegantly resolves the computational bottleneck of large-scale one-to-many matching.
+- The tournament-style design elegantly solves the computational bottleneck of large-scale one-to-many matching.

 - The methodology is generalizable and can be applied to any text attribution scenario requiring matching from a large candidate pool.